prxcode/cyber-notes/02-networking-basics/03-tcp-ip-model.md

 ### Types of Protocols in other words TCP/IP model(framework)

 > OSI is a theoretical model, TCP/IP is used in real-world networking.
+Basically TCP/IP model is a version of OSI model

 A simple table for OSI model with 4 layers
 | TCP/IP Layer       | OSI Equivalent | Protocols            |                  Protocols                  |